dfkaye/dfkaye-blog/content/posts/teach-yourself-accessibility.md

 The question is, **Have we really improved anything?**

 We had to add quite a bit of JavaScript to achieve parity with native button behavior.
-And that's JavaScript that you, or someone else, possible a future you, will have to maintain.
+And that's JavaScript that you, or someone else, possibly a future you, will have to maintain.

 Things get more complicated when you have to support {{< rawhtml >}}<kbd>Arrow</kbd>{{< /rawhtml >}} key traversal to navigate among grouped elements.